rlwp/s3-with-lambda/README.md

 **2. Purpose of the Resource-Based Policy on the Lambda Function**

-A resource-based policy on the Lambda function specifies who (which AWS accounts, IAM users, or roles) is allowed to invoke the Lambda function.
-This policy ensures that only authorized entities can trigger and execute the Lambda function.
-It is particularly useful for cross-account access, where entities outside the Lambda function's AWS account need to be granted permission to invoke the function.
+A resource-based policy on the AWS Lambda function specifies which AWS accounts, IAM users, or roles are allowed to invoke the Lambda function.
+This policy helps ensure that only authorized entities can trigger and execute the Lambda function, adding an additional layer of security.

+For example, if your Lambda function is designed to be triggered by S3 bucket events (such as the creation of new files), you can add a resource-based policy to allow the specific S3 bucket to invoke the function.
+This setup is particularly useful for:

+- Cross-account access: Allowing Lambda invocations from entities outside the Lambda function's own AWS account.

+- Service-specific access: Granting permissions to AWS services (e.g., S3, SNS) to invoke the Lambda function as part of their events.

 **3. Updates Needed for the Lambda Function to Upload a File into an S3 Bucket**